The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Pre-brief 10 colleagues or partners.
 Before launch day, identify 10 people in your network who would genuinely share your content.
 Brief them in advance.
 Send them the links the night before launch.
 Don’t ask cold on the day.
 Warm them up so sharing is frictionless.

 Social clips.
 Create three short clips from your trailer or Episode 1.
-These don’t need to be video.
-Audiograms work for LinkedIn.
-Post them across launch week: Day 1, Day 3, Day 7.
+These don’t need to be videos (though that garners the most engagement).
+Audiograms still work in the context of LinkedIn.
+Post them across launch week: Day 1, Day 3, and Day 7.

 Launch day email.
 Send to your full list with direct links to both Apple Podcasts and Spotify.
 Segment if possible.
 Send to the slice of your list most likely to be in your target audience.